hipay/hipay-docs/platform-hipay-marketplace/overview/1-overview.md

 | Initialize a hosted payment page | Used to generate a card payment page
 | Request information | Provides information on an already effected transaction about an existing transaction (status, currency, date, etc.)

-Please refer to technical documentation *HiPay Fullservice - Payment Gateway API documentation* for further details.
+Please refer to technical documentation *HiPay Enterprise - Payment Gateway API documentation* for further details.

 ![Cash-out transactions](images/image7.png)